mparker17/fig-drupal_stack/README.md

-# fig-amp_stack
+# fig-drupal_stack

-A fig configuration that sets up an Apache-PHP-MySQL stack using Docker.
+A fig configuration that sets up an Apache-PHP-MySQL stack with some additional Drupal containers.

 Note this is just a proof-of-concept.
 You very likely don't want to use this in a production environment.